 Category Archives: intelligence

-The US-China trade war has another casualty: the CES consumer electronics trade show in Las Vegas, says business analyst Shaun Rein, author of The War for China’s Wallet: Profiting from the New World Order to the South China Morning Post.
+Controlling shareholders have been caught for criminal activities everywhere, but there are a few reasons to give their backgrounds extra caution in China, says business analyst Shaun Rein, author of The War for China’s Wallet: Profiting from the New World Order to the South China Morning Post.

 After a lengthy crackdown on shadow banking, this risky financial tool seems to be back in grace as China’s economy is slowing down.
 It is the pragmatic way China’s financial authorities deal with the economy, financial analyst Sara Hsu says.
 Shadow banking will be allowed, as long as it works, she writes in China Focus.

 US President Donald Trump describes the upcoming deal between China and the US to end the trade war as “comprehensive”.
 China veteran Mark Schaub sees only marginal changes and certainly disagrees with a report in Bloomberg saying that most foreign companies can now work without joint ventures.
 Most companies can and do so since the 1980s, he tells at the BBC.
 And he assumes that in industries where foreign investments are tough, like publishing, telecom, and education, changes will not be sensational, he tells at the BBC.